Kira-NT/xray-install/README.md

   -x, --xray-url <url>
       Specify a URL to download the Xray executable.

+  -C, --xray-channel, --channel <release|prerelease>
+      Specify a channel to download the Xray executable from.

   -b, --binary, --xray-path <filename>
       Specify a filename for the Xray executable.